 You will lose money and property will eventually become your biggest burden rather than your ticket to financial freedom.

-You’re easily talked into buying property without doing property due diligence and research, because you just want to add “another one” to your portfolio.
+- You’re easily talked into buying any old property without doing property due diligence and research, because you just want to add “another one” to your portfolio.

 If this sounds like you, you need to do a U-turn quick smart!